 Managers who are caring take time to get to know the individuals in their team.
 Employees who manage up take time to get to know their boss.
 Show genuine interest in your manager’s wellbeing, be empathetic to their experiences, and celebrate their successes.

 While you don’t need to be a coach in the traditional sense for your manager, providing useful feedback is a component of successful coaching you can use.
 When your boss asks if there are things they can do to help you develop, give them an honest answer.

 A great way to manage up when it comes to communication is to understand your manager’s preferred communication channels.
-In addition to your regular 1-on-1, how should you reach out if you have a question?
-By actively listening to your manager’s needs, you can efficiently communicate with them.
+In addition to your regular 1-on-1, how should you reach out if you have questions?
+You can efficiently communicate with your manager’s needs by actively listening to them.